Kuṇḍalinī Hatha Yoga

 How sessions are offered

-They may take place in person or online, depending on context.
-The setting is kept simple and contained, allowing attention to settle and the practice to unfold without pressure.
+Sessions are offered one-on-one or in small groups, they may take place in person or online, depending on context, the setting is kept simple and contained, allowing attention to settle and the practice to unfold without pressure.

 This practice tends to unfold most fully through continuity over time.